-If you’ve been following Force of Nature for a while, or you’re looking for toxic-free cleaning products, you may have heard of hypochlorous acid (HOCl).
-Hypochlorous acid has received a lot of attention recently for being an inexpensive, available, toxic-free and practical disinfectant that is useful in a broad range of applications.
-This incredible solution is the powerhouse behind Force of Nature and kills 99.9% of viruses, bacteria, and germs.
-Force of Nature is an EPA-registered disinfectant that is included on the federal EPA’s List N, the disinfectants approved for use against SARS-CoV-2, the cause of Covid-19.
-Okay, so now that you’re thoroughly impressed with hypochlorous acid’s ability to kill germs and viruses on surfaces – is it safe for skin?
+If you’ve been following us for a while, you may have heard of hypochlorous acid (HOCl).
+Hypochlorous acid has received a lot of attention recently for being an inexpensive, available, toxic-free and practical antimicrobial that is useful in a broad range of applications.
+Some of these applications include veterinary care and eye products.
+Another use you might have read about is in wound healing products, so you might be wondering – Is hypochlorous acid safe to use on skin in skincare products?
 The short answer is: YES!
-Here’s what you need to know about the effects of hypochlorous acid on your skin.
+Here’s what you need to know about the effects of hypochlorous acid on your skin in

 Top 5 Things You Need to Know About Using Hypochlorous Acid On Skin